rails/rails/guides/source/migrations.md

 * `scale`        Defines the scale for the `decimal` fields, representing the number of digits after the decimal point.
 * `polymorphic`  Adds a `type` column for `belongs_to` associations.
 * `null`         Allows or disallows `NULL` values in the column.
+* `default`      Allows to set a default value on the column.
+NOTE: If using a dynamic value (such as date), the default will only be calculated the first time (e.g. on the date the migration is applied.)

 For instance, running: